 If the student does not respond, attempt to refocus the student's attention, re-present the item and/or stimulus, and give the student sufficient time to respond before recording a score of 0.
-Examples of unrelated or non-responses that would also be scored 0 include echolalia (for example, "ba-ba-ba" or repeating the question back to the Test Administrator), random grabbing of an answer option, saying something that is unrelated to the task (for example, "I want juice."), or a non-communicative gesture.
+Examples of unrelated or non-responses that would also be scored 0 include echolalia (for example, "ba-ba-ba-ba" or repeating the question back to the Test Administrator), random grabbing of an answer option, saying something that is unrelated to the task (for example, "I want juice."), or a non-communicative gesture (for example, hand flapping).